Judicial immunity: History

 Judicial immunity developed gradually over time, evolving into its current-day position.
 The early origins of the doctrine may be, according to some sources, traced to the preservation of judicial independence from the political forces of the day, although today judicial independence is regarded as a separate principle, and immunity mainly justified from the judge's distance and independence from the parties to a case.

 Whilst scholars disagree on the exact history of judicial immunity at common law, most generally agree that its key purposes include preserving the impartiality of the judge, and avoiding attacks on judicial officers as an alternative or a bypass to appeals.

 By country

 India

-Judges enjoy absolute immunity from prosecution for any act, thing or word committed, done or spoken by him when, or in the course of, acting or purporting to act in the discharge of his official or judicial duty or function, under section 3(1) of the Judges (Protection) Act, 1985.
+Judges enjoy absolute immunity from prosecution for any act, thing or word committed, done or spoken by them when, or in the course of, acting or purporting to act in the discharge of their official or judicial duty or function, under section 3(1) of the Judges (Protection) Act, 1985.
 But it does not prevent Central Government or the State Government or the Supreme Court of India or any High Court or any other authority under any law for the time being in force to take such action (whether by way of civil, criminal, or departmental proceedings or otherwise) against any person who is or was a Judge.